 How to work with Policies in ASP.NET Core Identity

 ASP.NET Core Identity Policy is a collection of requirements a user must have for him to be authorized to access a resource on the app.
-Identity Policy based Authorization can contains requirmeents for Identity Roles and Claims for a user and this helps us to build richer authorization structures in our apps.
+Identity Policy based Authorization can contains additional requirements for Identity Roles and Claims for a user to have, and this helps us to build richer authorization structures in our apps.

-For example we can create an Identity Policy named “MIT” that contains 3 requirements say “Grade A in High School”, “18 Years or less”, “Nationality American”.
-Now we can apply this policy on the application area of MIT portal and this will allow only those students to apply for a graduate course who have these 3 things:
+For example – we can create an Identity Policy named “MIT” that contains 3 requirements say “Grade A in High School”, “18 Years or less”, “Nationality American”.
+Now we can apply this policy on the MIT portal and this will allow only those students to apply for a graduate course who have these 3 things:

 1. Grade A in High School